-Personal trainers motivate clients by setting goals, providing accountability and encouragement, and giving feedback on exercise form and modifications.
+Personal trainers motivate clients by setting goals, providing accountability and encouragement, and giving feedback on exercise forms and modifications.
 They can work one-on-one, lead group exercises, and teach classes or boot camps.

-NCSF seeks to promote safe and effective physical activity for all by establishing and assessing quality standards, competency skills, and ethical practice for exercise professionals.
+NCSF seeks to promote safe and effective physical activity for all by establishing and assessing quality standards, competency skills, and ethical practices for exercise professionals.